Kray-G/kinx/examples/typesetting/KiTTy_en.md

 >
 > The objective is similar to \\LaTeX, it is an objective to typeset beautifully for
 > a document managed as a text file.
-> To be concretely, it is never going to be alternative,
-> but the objective is being more useful in the use case like your personal situation
-> by followings.
 ```

 The result is as below.